jieter/django-tables2/README.rst

 has native support for pagination and sorting.
 It does for HTML tables what ``django.forms`` does for HTML forms.

+Its features include:

+- Any iterable can be a data-source, but special support for Django querysets is included.
+- The builtin UI does not rely on JavaScript.
+- Support for automatic table generation based on a Django model.
+- Supports custom column functionality via subclassing.
+- Pagination.
+- Column based table sorting.
+- Template tag to enable trivial rendering to HTML.
+- Generic view mixin for use in Django 1.3.

 Creating a table is as simple as::

     import django_tables2 as tables